GrayPham/Yolo_Csharp/README.md

 ## 2. Download source code

 You can download the project's source code from the GitHub repository using Git.
-If you don't have Git installed, you can download it at [git-scm.com](https://git-scm.com/downloads).
+If you don't have Git installed, download it at [git-scm.com](https://git-scm.com/downloads).

 ```bash
 git clone https://github.com/GrayPham/Yolo_Csharp.git